MicrosoftDocs/dynamics365-guidance/guidance/business-processes/about-whats-new-2024-november.md

 These steps help you efficiently update and customize the process flow diagrams using the Excel to Visio connector.
 Learn more at [Refresh imported data](https://support.microsoft.com/office/refresh-imported-data-ab3668a1-873d-4109-8fa2-532670bc01e2)

-## New forecast to plan end-to-end process
+## New end-to-end process for Forecast to plan

 The entire *forecast to plan* process is deprecated and replaced with new, updated processes.
 The first version of the *forecast to plan* end-to-end process primarily focused on supply chain planning.
 We designed the new processes to provide a more comprehensive approach to business planning and strategy.
 The following list shows a summary of the new process areas: